pelican-eggs/eggs/game_eggs/steamcmd_servers/dayz-experimental/README.md

   - Also accepts server-side only mods.
   - Checks for mod updates against their Steam Workshop page's last update for quick and efficient update checks.
   - Automatically moves mod `.bikey`'s to the `/keys/` directory.
+  - Note: These features only work with mods in the `@workshopID#` format.
+Manually uploaded mods are not automatically updated.
 - Multiple basic settings found within the `serverDZ.cfg` file can be easily set from the server's Startup tab
   - Server name, passwords, disable third person, persistant time, and more...
 - Max Players is configurable and able to be host enforced (\*see [Recommended Egg Modifications](#recommended-egg-modifications))